rebeccapanel/Rebecca/README.md

 Check [open issues](https://github.com/rebeccapanel/Rebecca/issues) to help the progress of this project.

 <p align="center">
-Thanks to the all contributors who have helped improve Marzban:
+Thanks to the all contributors who have helped improve Rebecca:
 </p>
 <p align="center">
 <a href="https://github.com/rebeccapanel/Rebecca/graphs/contributors">